← Back to Home

 What makes Mistral Desktop particularly useful is its set of built-in tools that extend what you can do with AI assistance:

-- Web Fetcher — Pull content from URLs to discuss, summarize, or analyze
+• Web Fetcher — Pull content from URLs to discuss, summarize, or analyze; actually pretty useful in a world that is increasingly banning AI tools from fetching content on their own.

 Security Considerations